Naman20101/NeuroGenX-AI/README.md

 ---

 ## 🛡 License
-This project is licensed under the **MIT License** (permissive, lets others use it but credits you).
+This project is licensed under the **Apache 2.0 ** (permissive, lets others use it but credits you).
 If you want stronger protection (e.g. prevent closed-source forks), use **AGPL v3**.

 ---